thuntran/costofliving/README.md

-This is an example of how to calculate the gross salary, total taxes, net salary, and difference between average cost of living and net salary across multiple states of a single person earning minimum wage in a specific state/a few different states:
+This is an example of how to calculate the gross salary, total taxes, net salary, and difference between average cost of living and net salary across multiple states of a single person earning minimum wage in Massachusetts, Texas, Illinois, and Alabama:

 ``` r
 avg_col_multiple_states(c("MA","TX","IL","AL"))